-As a Bible church you will discover we celebrate a rich tradition of Christians who were devoted to Holy Scripture including Saint Augustine, Jonathan Edwards, and Charles Spurgeon.
-At the same time we also appreciate the contributions of modern Bible expositors and scholars the likes of John MacArthur, Charles Swindoll, Alistair Begg, and Albert Mohler.
+As a Bible church you will discover we celebrate a rich tradition of Christians devoted to proclaiming Scripture including Saint Augustine, Jonathan Edwards, and Charles Spurgeon.
+At the same time we appreciate the contributions of our contemporary expositors and scholars the likes of John MacArthur, Charles Swindoll, Alistair Begg, and Albert Mohler.

-We recognize the Holy Bible to be the inspired and inerrant Word of God (2 Timothy 3:16).
-As such it is the sole source and measure for all matters of faith and practice for the Christian.
-Scripture is sufficient to meet every spiritual need of the believer pertaining to life and godliness (2 Peter 1:3).
-We affirm the Bible should be interpreted literally unless there is valid reason to believe the writer intended to communicate otherwise in figures of speech, poetry, or prophetic language, etc.
+We recognize the Holy Bible is the inspired and inerrant Word of God (2 Tim 3:16).
+As such it is the sole source for all matters of faith and practice for Christians.
+Scripture is sufficient to meet every spiritual need of the believer pertaining to life and godliness (2 Pe 1:3).
+We also believe the Bible should be interpreted literally unless there is valid evidence the writer intended to communicate otherwise through figures of speech, poetry, or apocalyptic language, etc.

-The Church is described in the Bible as the Body of Christ (Ephesians 4:12, 1 Corinthians 12:12).
-Just as a physical human body has only one head but has many individual parts that perform different functions, even so the Body of Christ (the Church), has one Head but is made up of many individual members.
-The “Head” of the Church is Jesus Christ.
-He is the directing and guiding influence of His Church.
-His body (made up of eyes and ears and hands and feet) reflects the diversity of individual Christians.
-Believers are specifically gifted by the Holy Spirit to perform specialized functions in the Church so that the Church operates in a healthy manner.
+The Church is described in the Bible as the Body of Christ (Eph 4:12, 1 Cor 12:12).
+Just as a human body has only one head but many individual members that serve different functions, so also the Body of Christ has one Head but is made up of many individual members.
+The “Head” of the Church is Jesus Christ and He is it's supreme influence.
+The individual members of His Body anticipates we will experience a rich diversity among Christians.
+Scripture affirms believers are each gifted by the Holy Spirit to fill various roles in the Church so that the Christ's Body functions in a healthy manner.

-Theology is the systematic and rational study of how God relates to man as revealed on the pages of Holy Scripture.
+Theology is the systematic and rational study of how God relates to man as revealed throughout the pages of Holy Scripture.
 Overarching biblical principles are recognized through careful and repeated examination of God’s Word, meditation, and prayer.
-These theological principles provide clarity of understanding and offer a harmonious biblical framework through which the members of the congregation can grow in unity as they combine their energies to build Christ’s Church (1 Cor 3:10-15).
+These theological principles provide clarity of understanding and offer a harmonious biblical framework through which the members of a congregation can grow in unity as we combine our energies to build Christ’s Church (1 Cor 3:10-15).

-This being said, Port St. Lucie Bible Church is:
+This being said, Port St. Lucie Bible Church believes the following: